24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 From poverty to misogyny.

-In heterosexual families and couples, guess who traditionally ends up dealing with most or all of the Christmas s***?
+In heterosexual families and couples, guess who traditionally ends up dealing with most – or all – of the Christmas shit?

-Every year I find myself stressed out over Christmas shopping and logistics, wondering why the f*** some imaginary bearded dude takes all the credit for buying and organising Christmas presents (at least in the Western world)?
+Every year, I find myself stressed out over Christmas shopping and logistics, wondering why the fuck some imaginary bearded dude takes all the credit for buying and organising Christmas presents (at least in the Western world)?

-I sit in a corner of the living room on Christmas morning, grey-faced and haggard because I was up until the early hours wrapping and arranging the presents because the delightful little cherubs wouldn’t go the f*** to sleep, watching said bright-eyed cherubs open their presents, getting up occasionally to fetch them drinks and snacks… and who do the kids thank?
+I sit in a corner of the living room on Christmas morning, grey-faced and haggard because I was up until the early hours wrapping and arranging the presents because the delightful little cherubs wouldn’t go the fuck to sleep.
+Then I watch said bright-eyed cherubs open their presents, and I get up occasionally to fetch them drinks and snacks… and who do the kids thank?
 Santa.

 Why does no one talk about this?

-Men: ask what you can take on.
-Step in without being prompted if something needs doing.
+Men: ask which tasks you can take responsibility for.
+Better yet: step in without being prompted if something needs doing.
 Yes, offer help, but please remember the cognitive burden of arranging everything and getting the house in order.
-If you see something that needs doing then do it (without expecting praise or ‘thank you’ sex).
+If you see something that needs doing then do it – without expecting praise.

-It’s 2022.
-It’s not acceptable for women to bear most or all of the childcare and domestic chores.
-We all need to work to improve the balance (and I’m calling myself out too!)
+It’s 2025.
+It’s not acceptable for women to bear most (or all) of the childcare and domestic chores.
+We all need to work to improve the balance – and I’m calling myself out too!

 TIP 10: GO EASY ON THE CRAFTS